Dive into a world of skiing unknown mountain ranges, traveling and cultural experience.

 From your perspective: when and where would you say Snowmads was born?

+I guess I can’t name this one specific birth date or place, it was more like a years long process leading up to what Snowmads is today.
 If you go all the way back the idea of chasing the snow and exploring mountains in a camper van started with a trip to Switzerland where Fabi, Matthias Egger and Jonas Blum, a swiss photographer borrowed the Volkswagen van of Fabis parents, in lack of money for hotels.
 We were freezing our asses off in the van because we neither had a heating system nor did we have good sleeping bags with minus 10 degrees outside.
 I remember Matthi saying „Moggä, i think my nose is frozen“ while shivering next to me in the middle of the night.
 Nevertheless we had some of the most amazing days of tree runs in that Swiss valley – thanks to a nice lady called „Chrige“ who we met in the gondola.
 She let us sleep on the floor in her living room, I don’t know if we could have made the whole week in the camper… That was in 2011 and we definitely learned that for winter camping you need a proper vehicle.
 We didn’t have that, neither did we have the money to buy it or the knowledge to build one.
 But the plant was seeded so to say and after some more years it started flowering.

 The very first vehicle that later turned into a Snowmads Van – Moggäs „Blacky“